ClaraDehman/ClaraDehman.github.io/_talks/Pharos2022.md

 title: "A new finite volume code for the evolution of magnetic field in three dimensions"
 date: 2022-05-17
 type: "Talk"
-venue: "Pharos Conference, La Sapienza University, Rome, Italy"
+venue: "Pharos Conference, La Sapienza University"
+country: Italy
 category: contributed
 collection: talks
 ---